wjam/VillagePaymentAgent/README.md

 </settings>
 ```

+### Run
- 5. As sonarqube is running on port 9000 open a browser tab and navigate to `http://localhost:9000` to make sure it is working.
+ 1. As sonarqube is running on port 9000 open a browser tab and navigate to `http://localhost:9000` to make sure it is working.
- 6. From your project path run `mvn clean install`.
+ 2. From your project path run `mvn clean install`.
- 7. If previous step is successful run `mvn sonar:sonar` or you can have it in one go `mvn clean install sonar:sonar`.
+ 3. If previous step is successful run `mvn sonar:sonar` or you can have it in one go `mvn clean install sonar:sonar`.
- 8. Refresh the browser tab from step 5.
+ 4. Refresh the browser tab from step 1.
 You should see the current project metrics.